Camsca/Proactive-workday-scheduler/README.md

 ## Acknowledgments

 - This project is based on starter code provided by [Xandromus](https://github.com/Xandromus).
-- I contributed additional features and functionality to enhance the project.
+- I contributed additional functionality to enhance the project.